emcf/thepipe/README.md

 ## Get started in 5 minutes  🚀

 thepi.pe can read a wide range of filetypes and web sources, so it requires a few dependencies.
-It also requires a strong machine (16GB+ VRAM for optimal PDF & video response times) for AI extraction features.
-For these reasons, we host a REST API that works out-of-the-box at [thepi.pe](https://thepi.pe).
+It also requires vision-language model inference for AI extraction features.
+For these reasons, we host an API that works out-of-the-box at [thepi.pe](https://thepi.pe).

-For detailed setup instructions, view the [docs](https://thepi.pe/docs-platform).
+For more detailed setup instructions, view the [docs](https://thepi.pe/docs-platform).

 ```bash
 pip install thepipe-api